the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ## Creating HTML Elements

 The last sections have shown you how to select and update HTML elements in a HTML file from a JavaScript file via the DOM API.
 In these cases, the data was already there in the HTML and we only wanted to read from it (e.g. read text from a HTML element) or write to it (e.g. write text to a HTML element).
-Mostly this happens whenever there is a finished HTML website where you want to use JavaScript for flexible adjustments.
+Mostly this happens whenever there is a finished HTML website where you want to use JavaScript for dynamic adjustments.

 However, in modern web applications, most often the data origins in JavaScript and as a developer we want to display it for an audience in HTML.
 Take for example the following JavaScript string that we will be using in a clean slate **main.js** file for our application: